-Assignment 1 (25%)
+Assessment: Assignment 1 (30%)

 Assignment 2 (25%)

+Assignment 3 (25%)

 Coursework 1 (20%)

-Assignment 3 (30%)
+Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Description: Assignment 1 (contributes 25% to module grade).
+Assessment Description: Assignment 1 (contributes 30% to module grade).
 Students will receive a series of multiple choice questions and numeric based questions via Canvas and will be expected to answer both theoretical questions and questions based on provided experimental data sets (using Excel to find answer to the numbers based based questions).
 Questions will be related to weeks 1-4.
 This is individual work.